|Oracle® Fusion Middleware WebCenter Sites Installation Guide

 Install or reuse the following components:

-Install a supported Site Capture application server on the dedicated host machine.
+Install a supported Site Capture application server on the dedicated application server.
 For clustered installations, install the application server for each Site Capture instance.

 For a clustered installation, install a load balancer on a host machine of your choice.
 The Site Capture installation directory must be a shared directory, accessible to all cluster members.